xlcnd/isbntools/README.rst

    if you have a version of ``isbntools`` that is too old, ``mask`` doesn't work for valid (recent) issued ISBNs.
 The solution? **Update isbntools often**!

+4. Calls to metadata services are cached by default.
+If you don't want this feature, just enter ``isbn_conf setopt cache no``.
+If by any reason you need to clear the cache, just enter ``isbn_conf delcache``.

 Any issue that you would like to report, please do it at github_ (if you are a dev) or at twitter_ (if you are an end user).